 Alas the three months in Spain doesn’t go quite to plan.
 A rat infestation brings the assignment to a premature end and I am suddenly faced with almost two months until I am due to return to Le Marche.
 At first it feels like a disaster.
 But soon Fate steps in.
 Back in the Dordogne a lovely English lady is let down at short notice and is facing the prospect of having to cancel her long awaited cruise.

 I bundle Eddie into the car once more.
 And so we travel back North by a different route, so even though we have the time to spare we are not on the right road to visit all those places I spied driving down.
-Perhaps another trip and another housesitting year.
+Perhaps another trip, another year.

 A warm welcome

 Doreen’s lovely home and warm welcome are just what Eddie and I need after almost two weeks in hotels en route.
 I spend my days here collecting chestnuts and walnuts.
 Raking up Autumn leaves and walking the grounds with Eddie and Doreen’s delightful little dog Sasha is wonderful.
-I add using a sit-on lawnmower to my growing list of talents, all in a housesitting year.
+I add using a sit-on lawnmower to my growing list of talents.

 Nothing compares with a housesitting welcome